GeoSense-Freiburg/.github/profile/README.md

 your gateway to the fascinating world of sensor-based geoinformatics! 🛰️

 🚀 **About Us:**
 we are passionate about harnessing the power of sensors and geospatial information to drive innovation and make informed decisions.
-Our organization is dedicated to advancing the field of geoinformatics by integrating cutting-edge sensor technologies with spatial data analysis.
+Our organization is dedicated to advancing the field of geoinformatics by integrating cutting-edge technologies with spatial data analysis.
 Please check our website [GeoSense](https://www.geosense.uni-freiburg.de/)

 🌍 **What We Do:**
 We focuse on developing and implementing sensor-based solutions for a variety of applications, ranging from environmental monitoring and precision agriculture to urban planning and disaster management.
 We believe in the transformative potential of geoinformatics to address real-world challenges and contribute to sustainable development.